• Skip to primary navigation

 Moroccan Stew with Kale

-Try a themed Thanksgiving with this Moroccan Stew and even build a full menu based around these flavors.
+Try a themed Thanksgiving with this Moroccan Stew and build an entire menu around these flavors.
 This hearty vegan stew is packed full of chickpeas, lentils, and kale with a touch of sweetness from dried apricots.
 Nutrient-dense and full of flavor!

 Moroccan Stew with Kale